 The Company has a production arrangement with Coca-Cola Refreshments USA, Inc. ("CCR") to buy and sell finished products at cost.
-The Coca-Cola Company acquired Coca-Cola Enterprises Inc. ("CCE") on October 2, 2010.
-In connection with the transaction, CCE changed its name to CCR and transferred its beverage operations outside of North America to an independent third party.
-As a result of the transaction, the North American operations of CCE are now included in CCR.
-References to "CCR" refer to CCR and CCE as it existed prior to the acquisition by The Coca-Cola Company.
-Sales to CCR under this arrangement were \$64.6 million, \$55.0 million and \$48.5 million in 2012, 2011 and 2010, respectively.
-Purchases from CCR under this arrangement were \$31.3 million, \$23.4 million and \$24.8 million in 2012, 2011 and 2010, respectively.
-In addition, CCR began distributing one of the Company's own brands (Tum-E Yummies) in the first quarter of 2010.
-Total sales to CCR for this brand were \$22.8 million, \$16.8 million and \$12.9 million in 2012, 2011 and 2010, respectively.
+CCR is a wholly-owned subsidiary of The Coca-Cola Company.
+Sales to CCR under this arrangement were \$60.2 million, \$64.6 million and \$55.0 million in 2013, 2012 and 2011, respectively.
+Purchases from CCR under this arrangement were \$46.7 million, \$31.3 million and \$23.4 million in 2013, 2012 and 2011, respectively.
+In addition, CCR distributes one of the Company's own brands (Tum-E Yummies).
+Total sales to CCR for this brand were \$23.8 million, \$22.8 million and \$16.8 million in 2013, 2012 and 2011, respectively.

 Along with all the other Coca-Cola bottlers in the United States, the Company is a member in Coca-Cola Bottlers' Sales and Services Company, LLC ("CCBSS"), which was formed in 2003 for the purposes of facilitating various procurement functions and distributing certain specified beverage products of The Coca-Cola Company with the intention of enhancing the efficiency and competitiveness of the Coca-Cola bottling system in the United States.
 CCBSS negotiates the procurement for the majority of the Company's raw materials (excluding concentrate).
 The Company pays an administrative fee to CCBSS for its services.
-Administrative fees to CCBSS for its services were \$.5 million, \$.4 million and \$.5 million in 2012, 2011 and 2010, respectively.
-Amounts due from CCBSS for rebates on raw material purchases were \$3.8 million and \$5.2 million as of December 30, 2012 and January 1, 2012, respectively.
+Administrative fees to CCBSS for its services were \$0.5 million, \$0.5 million and \$0.4 million in 2013, 2012 and 2011, respectively.
+Amounts due from CCBSS for rebates on raw material purchases were \$5.1 million and \$3.8 million as of December 29, 2013 and December 30, 2012, respectively.
 CCR is also a member of CCBSS.

 The Company leases from Harrison Limited Partnership One ("HLP") the Snyder Production Center ("SPC") and an adjacent sales facility, which are located in Charlotte, North Carolina.
 HLP is directly and indirectly owned by trusts of which J. Frank Harrison, III, Chairman of the Board of Directors and Chief Executive Officer of the Company, and Deborah H. Everhart, a director of the Company, are trustees and beneficiaries.
 Morgan H. Everett, a director of the Company, is a permissible, discretionary beneficiary of the trusts that directly or indirectly own HLP.
-The original lease expired on December 31, 2010.
-On March 23, 2009, the Company modified the lease agreement (new terms began January 1, 2011) with HLP related to the SPC lease.
-The modified lease would not have changed the classification of the existing lease had it been in effect in the first quarter of 2002, when the capital lease was recorded, as the Company received a renewal option to extend the term of the lease, which it expected to exercise.
-The modified lease did not extend the term of the existing lease (remaining lease term was reduced from approximately 22 years (including renewal options) to approximately 12 years).
-Accordingly, the present value of the leased property under capital lease agreement and the present value of the existing obligation on the modification date.
-The capital lease obligations and leased property under capital lease were both decreased by \$7.5 million in March 2009.
-The annual base rent the Company is obligated to pay under the modified lease is subject to an adjustment for an inflation factor.
-The prior lease annual base rent was subject to adjustment for an inflation factor and for increases or decreases in interest rates, using LIBOR as the measurement device.
-The principal balance outstanding under this capital lease as of December 30, 2012 was \$24.1 million.
+The lease expires on December 31, 2020.
+The annual base rent the Company is obligated to pay under the lease is subject to an adjustment for an inflation factor.
+The principal balance outstanding under this capital lease as of December 29, 2013 was \$22.2 million.
+Rental payments related to this lease were \$3.6 million, \$3.5 million and \$3.4 million in 2013, 2012 and 2011, respectively.